jekyllgrim/Beautiful-Doom/README.md

 Progress so far:

+MODERN WEAPON SET
+I added the third weapon set (only partly functional for now).
+All weapons require reloading, weapons that aren't automatic require pressing trigger manually.
+All bullet weapons use projectile bullets instead of hitscans.
+Weapons have different sway and recoil.
+* Fist: has a combo system with finishers and stuff
+* Pistol: pretty darn fast
+* Shotgun: faster and altered animation
+* Riot Gun: this is gonna get some hate, I'm sure, but I hope some love too.
+The thing is, when I made shotgun faster, the SSG just didn't feel viable no matter what I did with it.
+The riot gun is essentially an automatic SSG.
+Powerful but requires ammo management.
+* Rocket Launcher: basically faster and can also work as a grenade launcher.
+* Plasma Rifle: similar to original but builds up heat that needs to be dissipated manually.
+Also deals AOE damage (similar to how, I think, it works in Doom Eternal, judging from trailers).

 ADDED/IMPROVED
 * A lot of stuff moved to Zscript
 * Added Modern weaponset (BFGs currently inaccessible; both Chainsaws accessible; neither is in ZScript yet)